vicharanashala/vibe/docs/docs/onboarding/workflow.md

 ### Weekly Check-ins

-We schedule weekly one-on-one meetings to:
+We schedule weekly meetings to:
 - Review your progress
 - Provide feedback
 - Address any concerns